SCHULTZE SPECIAL PURPOSE ACQUI - GuruFocus.com

-Rye Brook, New York, March 30, 2023 (GLOBE NEWSWIRE) -- Schultze Special Purpose Acquisition Corp.
-II ( SAMA) (the “Company”) today announced several actions being undertaken in anticipation of the previously announced special meeting in lieu of the 2023 annual meeting of stockholders of the Company to be held at 12:00 p.m.
-Eastern Time on April 4, 2023 (the “Special Meeting”) for the sole purpose of considering and voting on, among other proposals, a proposal to extend the date by which the Company must consummate an initial business combination (the “Extension”) from April 13, 2023 (the “Original Termination Date”) to October 13, 2023 or such earlier date as determined by the Company’s board of directors (such later date, the “Extended Date”).
+Rye Brook, New York, March 31, 2023 (GLOBE NEWSWIRE) -- Schultze Special Purpose Acquisition Corp.
+II ( SAMA) (the “Company”) today announced further actions being undertaken in anticipation of the previously announced special meeting in lieu of the 2023 annual meeting of stockholders of the Company to be held at 12:00 p.m.
+Eastern Time on April 4, 2023 (the “Special Meeting”) for the sole purpose of considering and voting on, among other proposals, a proposal to extend the date by which the Company must consummate an initial business combination (the “Extension”) from April 13, 2023 to October 13, 2023 or such earlier date as determined by the Company’s board of directors (the “Charter Amendment Proposal”).

-If the Extension is implemented and the Company thereafter determines to liquidate the U.S. government treasury obligations or money market funds held in the trust account, the Company intends to maintain the funds in the trust account in cash in an interest-bearing demand deposit account at a national bank.
-Interest on such deposit account is currently expected to yield approximately 3.5% per annum, but such deposit account carries a variable rate and the Company cannot assure investors that such rate will not decrease or increase significantly.
+The Company has not made any determination to liquidate the securities held in the trust account and, upon implementation of the Extension, intends to continue maintaining the funds held in the trust account in U.S. government treasury obligations or money market funds.
+If the Company thereafter determines it must liquidate the securities held in the trust account to comply with the Investment Company Act of 1940, as amended, the Company intends to maintain the funds in the trust account in cash in an interest-bearing demand deposit account at a national bank.

 About Schultze Special Purpose Acquisition Corp.
 II